360innovator/360market/README.md

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.

 ## Data Logger Architecture

 The project includes a simple data logger that records order and pricing information.
-Logs are stored in the `data/logger` directory.
+Logs are stored in the `logs` directory.

 ### System Diagram